"

 Introduction

-The field of behavioral disorders has been shaped significantly by the contributions of science and technology, which have played pivotal roles in advancing research, treatment, and societal perceptions.
+Science and technology have significantly shaped the field of behavioral disorders, driving advances in research, treatment, and societal understanding.
 This chapter aims to explore the impact of science and technology in the realm of behavioral disorders, encompassing the development of research methodologies, treatment options, and their correlation with societal perceptions.
 This chapter seeks to examine the connection between scientific advancements and societal attitudes in the field of behavioral disorders, and to observe how this relationship offers promising results .

 Connection to Science, Technology, and Society